-Hell overflows in big-budget redo of George A. Romero’s influential 1978 gorefest.
-Like last fall’s "Texas Chainsaw Massacre” clone, “Dawn” is pitched at twentysomethings more likely to recognize the title than to have seen the original pic.
-"Dawn's" undead will roam healthily about multiplexes and ancillary streams for some time to come.
+Hell overflows — again — in “Dawn of the Dead,” a big-budget redo of George A. Romero’s influential 1978 gorefest.
+Like last fall’s atrocious “Texas Chainsaw Massacre” clone, “Dawn” is pitched at twentysomethings more likely to recognize the title than to have seen the original pic.
+More palatable than “Texas,” “Dawn” also seems even less necessary, given how effectively the original was reworked last year in Danny Boyle’s “28 Days Later.”
+Target auds will be little bothered by this, however, allowing “Dawn’s” undead to roam healthily about multiplexes and ancillary streams for some time to come.

 One of the best films (horror or otherwise) of the ’70s, “Dawn of the Dead” was the middle pic in Romero’s famed, independently-produced zombie trilogy that began with 1968’s seminal “Night of the Living Dead” and concluded with 1985’s “Day of the Dead.”
 Set in the throes of a mysterious outbreak that turned human corpses into flesh-eating drones, the original “Dawn” told of an unlikely band of survivors — two police officers and a married couple — who eventually holed up together in a suburban Pennsylvania shopping mall.
 At which point, the film became ingenious social satire touching on racism, classism, feminism and, above all, consumerism, as the vicious zombies clawed their way into the mall that, as one character famously observed, “was an important place in their lives.”